 In this article, we discuss tax-saving opportunities for salaried individuals earning above Rs.25 Lakh and other deductions and exemptions available to them.
 By utilising these options, you can reduce your tax liabilities and increase your disposable income.

-Taxation in India is regulated by the Income Tax Act, 1961, which is a set of rules that determines how much funds individuals and entities have to pay as taxes based on their income.
+Taxation in India is regulated by the Income Tax Act, 2025, which is a set of rules that determines how much tax individuals and entities have to pay based on their income.
 Tax is levied based on various income categories, with rates increasing for higher income brackets.
 The government collects taxes in different ways, such as income tax, corporate tax, goods and services tax (GST), and customs duties.
 These funds are used for various purposes like funding social welfare programs, developing infrastructure, and defence.

 The government also offers tax exemptions, deductions, and rebates to encourage people to invest in specific sectors or make charitable contributions.
 To manage finances properly, it is essential to understand the Indian taxation system and follow the rules.